Bool76/bools-wiki/docs/storybook/vue-slots/README.md

   </div>
 </template>
 ```
+2. Inside of the Storybook file:
-1. In the Storybook file use the `<Canvas>` and `<Story>` doc blocks
+    1. Use the `<Canvas>` and `<Story>` doc blocks
     1. In the Story block:
         1. Use `component` attribute to state what component you want to work with
-  1. Use `template` attribute use the component by it's component name in tag format
+        1. Use `template` attribute.
+Write an open and closing tag of the component you want to work with
-  1. To use the default Slot:
-      1. Between the component tags use a `<template>` tag
-      1. Place any content you want between the template tags
+        1. In between the open and closing tag place the content that you want in the default slot

 <br>

 ```mdx